Exchange Chambers pupil barrister recruitment

 The pupillage application consisted of a paper application, followed by two interviews.
 When I applied, it was during the pandemic so my interviews were over Zoom.
 The first round interview was a panel interview, with a set 5 minute presentation on a topic I was given a few days prior.
 The second round interview spanned over a full day and consisted of a panel interview, an advocacy exercise (given in advance) and a written exercise (given on the day).
 Whilst I was extremely nervous during the interviews, I appreciated how all those interviewing me aimed to make the process as stress-free as possible.
 There were no trick questions and they wanted to get the best out of me.

-A couple of months before starting pupillage, Chambers emailed me to tell me who my pupil supervisor would be.
+A couple of months before starting pupillage, chambers emailed me to tell me who my pupil supervisor would be.
 My pupil supervisor then organised to meet with me prior to starting to answer any questions I may have, introduce themselves and ensure we were ready to start.
 My pupillage was due to start during the Bar Action strike, therefore I delayed my start.

 Throughout my first six, I spent time with barristers across the three cities on a variety of cases.
 My supervisor ensured I was able to visit as many court centres as possible so she could show me where everything was.
 I spent my first six months watching and absorbing everything going on around me.
 It provided time to find my feet and understand how the process works and who is about to help.

-Throughout my pupillage, I have 3 monthly reviews with my supervisor and the CEO of Exchange.
+Throughout my pupillage, I have three monthly reviews with my supervisor and the CEO of Exchange.
 The purpose of the review is to track my progress but also discuss anything I would like to experience before finishing pupillage.

 I have been lucky enough to have a supervisor who is not only an amazing advocate but extremely approachable.
-I have felt supported the whole way through pupillage and I know that going forward I will always be able to call my supervisor, or anyone in Chambers, for support and advice.
+I have felt supported the whole way through pupillage and I know that going forward I will always be able to call my supervisor, or anyone in chambers, for support and advice.

 What is your practice like now?